tsimavor/Repository.DevOps/README.md

 Automating AWS with Terraform
-Updated tsimavor.tf with route table association
+Updated tsimavor.tf with route table association and resource name tags